binary-manu/arch-ansible/README.md

 The `mainconfig` tag marks the tasks that does the heavy lifting.
-It configures locales, creates users, sets their initial passwords, and prepare the system to work behind a proxy.
+It configures locales, creates users, sets their initial passwords, and prepares the system to work behind a proxy.
 Additional steps include installing utilities and GUI apps, a desktop environment and applying default customizations to users.